“What an incredible experience this was, and … how well organized you and your team were” – Jacob C Reinfeld, USA.

 - US$ 500 per person permit fee (plus ~$50 ‘charges’) for the Upper Mustang Restricted Area plus $20 Annapurna Conservation Area permit.

 - Four internal flights from Kathmandu to Pokhara, then the amazing Pokhara to Jomsom mountain flight outward and return costing together around $500.

 - All the transfers and road transport according to itinerary.

 - All accommodation expenses from Jomsom to Jomsom on full board basis (breakfast, packed (or occasionally cooked) lunch, dinner and shared room or tent.

 - Race staff salaries, their insurance and their accommodation.

-- Sponsorship of 4 to 6 Nepali athletes to compete in the race as a learning experience.
+- Sponsorship of up to 6 Nepali athletes to compete in the race as a fantastic learning experience.